Dedicated Bankruptcy Attorney In New Jersey

 Knowledgeable, understanding and skillful, our team of attorneys has helped clients maneuver through the bankruptcy process in areas that include:

-• Chapter 7: Considered a straight bankruptcy, Chapter 7 comprises the majority of bankruptcy filings.
-Depending on the results of the means test, filers may have to sell most of their assets to repay creditors and can keep some of their income and property, including your home.
-However, you also may lose your home, so that is why you need a skilled attorney on your side.
+- Chapter 7: Considered a straight bankruptcy, Chapter 7 comprises the majority of bankruptcy filings.
+Depending on the results of the means test, you may have to sell most of their assets to repay creditors and keep some of their income and property, including your home.
+However, you may also lose your home, which is why you need a skilled attorney on your side.

 Our team of attorneys can explain your best legal options and answer any questions concerning the bankruptcy process from beginning to end.

 Filing for bankruptcy takes a great amount of thought and can result in a new financial beginning for you.
 The Law Offices of Franklin S. Montero in Clifton, New Jersey, has helped many people and businesses navigate through the bankruptcy process.
-Contact us online or call 973-869-5556 .
+Contact us online or call us at 973-869-5556.
 Se habla español.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.